 Project medical referent

-As a Project medical referent, you participate in defining, planning and monitoring medical activities and programs in the project in accordance with MSF's protocols as well as coordinates human and material related resources needed in order to ensure the quality of care provided by MSF.
+As a Project Medical Referent (PMR), you participate in defining, planning and monitoring medical activities and programs in the project in accordance with MSF's protocols as well as coordinates human and material related resources needed in order to ensure the quality of care provided by MSF.
 He or she:

 - Participates in exploratory missions, situation assessments (defining medical operational priorities when needed) and the development of the project policy, annual plan, budget review and project proposal and reports to donors.
 Ensures regular contact with Ministry of Health and other local medical actors.

 - Is responsible for the medical data collection, analysis and reporting to the Medical Coordination in the capital in order to ensure a proper monitoring of the program.

 - Provides technical support to medical personnel in the field through self-knowledge and policies,